ChristopherMarques/IdeaBox/README.md

 - Insert and manipulate shapes (squares, circles, triangles)
 - Add and edit text elements
 - Eraser tool for corrections
-- Responsive design for various screen sizes
+- Functioalities works on all devices
 - Local storage for persisting whiteboard state

 ## Getting Started